Adrian Horridge: Life and career

-Horridge was born in Sheffield, England, to George William Horridge (1897-1981) and Olive (1899-1995), daughter of Albert Stray, who owned a chain of sweetshops.
+Horridge was born in Sheffield, England, to George William Horridge (1897–1981) and Olive (1899–1995), daughter of Albert Stray, who owned a chain of sweetshops.
 The Horridge family had operated a business in Sheffield- William Horridge and Company, "Stag, Buck, Horn, Wood and Buffalo Handles, and Scale Cutters"- since 1750, producing amongst other things ivory scales for piano keys, combs, and knife handles.
 His paternal grandfather was the last to be involved with the company, which was sold in 1921 for £15,000 ("when you could buy a house for £100"); after World War I, Horridge's father started a motorbike repair and sale business in his back yard, which expanded until he and a business partner were substantial motorcycle agents with a showroom and repair shops.

 He attended King Edward VII School.
 He obtained a scholarship to St John's College, Cambridge in 1946.

 He earned a PhD from the University of Cambridge and was appointed to a Fellowship in Chemistry at St. John's in 1953.
 From 1960 till 1969, he was Director of the Gatty Marine Laboratory at the University of St Andrews.

-From 1969 till 1993, he was a professor at the Research School of Biological Sciences at the Australian National University, and subsequently Emeritus Professor.
+From 1969 till 1993, he was a professor at the Research School of Biological Sciences at the Australian National University, and subsequently emeritus Professor.
 He lived in Yarralumla, Canberra.
 In retirement he produced a number of books and articles on bee vision.

 In 1965, together with Ted Bullock, he published the two-volume “bible of invertebrate neurobiology”: Structure and Function in the Nervous System of Invertebrates.

 He received the Zoological Society of London Scientific Medal in 1968 for his work on the anatomy and physiology of nervous systems of invertebrates.

 He was elected a Fellow of the Royal Society in 1969 and to the Australian Academy of Science in 1971.
 In 2001 he was awarded a Centenary Medal "for service to Australian society in the biological sciences".

+In 2019, a very large virus, Megaklothovirus horridgei was named after him.

 In 1975, he served for three months as the Chief Scientist aboard the US Research Ship Alpha Helix in the Moluccas, working mainly on the eyes of deep-sea animals.
-On this trip his interest in Indonesian sailboats developed.
-He wrote two books and numerous articles on Indonesian canoes and sailing craft.

-In 2019, a very large virus, Megaklothovirus horridgei was named after him.
+On this trip, his interest in Indonesian sailboats developed.
+In addition to his biological work, Horridge published on the indigenous watercraft of Island Southeast Asia and the Pacific Ocean, and their prehistory.
+His publications in this field include Sailing Craft of Indonesia (1986), the chapter The Austronesian Conquest of the Sea - Upwind in The Austronesians: Historical and Comparative Perspectives (2006) and the chapter Origins and Relationships of Pacific Canoes and Rigs in Canoes of the Grand Ocean (2008).